Over time, the worth of a property will fluctuate up and down.

 The economy is thought to be the top factor affecting real estate appreciation.

 there are quite a few issues on a national level that impact your property's value: unemployment, interest rates, the stock market, and more.

 But the most significant things that figure your property's value depend on the local Murphy economy and housing market.

 Location in a community - Most people want homes in the districts with the best and most convenient places we go often or everyday, such as our schools, jobs, and shopping.

 So those regions usually appreciate, or retain their value consistently, year to year.

 The latest home sales - What's the time on market?
 Are sellers needing to discount much?
 A lot of data can often be retrieved from public records, but a good agent with access to the local MLS will usually provide a more complete picture.

 History of appreciation - In the last 5 to 10 years, have property prices risen or declined?
 Does location or affordability affect how desirable the community is considered?

 Economic factors - Have companies moved into or away from an area?
 Are local businesses hiring?
-Is there a nice mix of work in an area, or does it depend on just one industry?
+Is there a good mix of work in an area, or does it depend on just one industry?

-These items play a role.
+These items play a part.